(syllabus and calendar)

 The equals method checks for the same sequences of chars.
 If so, the two strings are equivalent.

-If you use == to compare two strings, you are checking for identity, two references to the same string object.
+If you use == to compare two strings, you are checking for identity, that is, that the two references point to the same string object.

 An array can store String objects.